About this listing

 Interaction with Guests

-My guests can reach me via WhatsApp, SMS, e-mail, Airbnb account and mobile phone.
+My guests can reach me via (SENSITIVE CONTENTS HIDDEN), SMS, e-mail, Airbnb account and mobile phone.
 In an emergency, 24 hours a day.
 If they have problems I can be on site within 20 minutes.

 Maxvorstadt joins between Odeonsplatz and Stachus directly to the northwestern sector of the Old City and is bounded on the east by the Englischer Garten, in the north it borders Schwabing, in the northwest of Neuhausen-Nymphenburg, its southwestern tip touches the district Schwanthalerhoehe, and in the south is the area Ludwigsvorstadt-Isarvorstadt.
 The eastern parts of the Maxvorstadt are often attributed erroneously Schwabing.